 How To Make

-- To remove: Place a serving plate or even another cooling rack on top of the bundt pan.
-Invert the pan so the top of the bundt cake is now on the bottom (on the serving plate or second cooling rack).
+- To remove the cake from the pan, place a serving plate or even another cooling rack on top of the cake pan.
+Invert the pan so the top of the cake is now on the bottom (on the serving plate or second cooling rack).
+Gently tap all around the pan to help loosen any pieces of cake that may be stuck.
 Gently lift up the pan.
-Allow the cake to cool before enjoying.
+If some pieces of pecan filling remain stuck to the pan, simply scoop them out and top the cake while the cake is still hot.
+Allow the cake to cool to room temperature before enjoying.

 How To Store, Freeze and Thaw

-Store at room temperature: Wrap the moist pecan pie bundt cake in plastic wrap or in an airtight container for up to 3 days.
-After 3 days, place the cake slices in an airtight container to the fridge for up to 5 days.
+- Store: Wrap the moist pecan pie cake in plastic wrap, keep it under a cake dome or in an airtight container for up to 3 days.
+Transfer the cake slices in an airtight container to the fridge for up to 5 days.

-Freeze the pecan pie cake: Slice the bundt cake into your preferred size and number of pieces.
+- Freeze: Slice the pecan upside down cake into your preferred size and number of pieces.
 Wrap each slice in plastic wrap and place the pieces in a freezer safe, airtight container.
 Cake slices keep well in the freezer for up to 3 months.

-Thaw the pecan upside down bundt cake: Remove the desired amount of cake slices out of the freezer.
-Allow them to thaw overnight in the fridge.
-Bring the cake slices to room temperature before enjoying.
+- Thaw: Transfer your desired amount of pecan cake slices out of the freezer.
+Allow them to thaw overnight in the fridge or at room temperature for a few hours.

 M’s Expert Tips

 - Use a non-stick spray to generously grease the bundt pan.
 If needed, take a pastry brush or even a clean hands and work the spray into all the grooves of the pan.
-The topping caramelizes and this means a greater chance of sticking once it cools.
+The topping is meant to caramelize and this means a greater chance of sticking once it cools.
 It’s so important to generously grease the pan.
+If you are worried at all about using a bundt pan, I suggest using a regular 9 - 10 inch cake pan generously greased and lined with parchment paper.

 - Bring cold ingredients to room temperature: This allows the ingredients to mix together more evenly.